zain13337/parisneo-lollms/docs/server_endpoints.md

 - Actions:
   - Retrieves the path to the personalities folder from the server (`self.personalities_path`).
   - Initializes an empty dictionary to store the available personalities.
-  - Iterates over each language folder in the personalities folder.
-    - Checks if the current item is a directory.
-    - Initializes an empty dictionary to store the personalities within the language.
   - Iterates over each category folder within the language folder.
     - Checks if the current item is a directory.
     - Initializes an empty list to store the personalities within the category.
     - Iterates over each personality folder within the category folder.
       - Checks if the current item is a directory.
       - Tries to load personality information from the config file (`config.yaml`) within the personality folder.
         - Retrieves the name, description, author, and version from the config data.
       - Checks if the `scripts` folder exists within the personality folder to determine if the personality has scripts.
       - Checks for the existence of logo files named `logo.gif` or `logo.webp` or `logo.png` or `logo.jpg` or `logo.jpeg` or `logo.bmp` within the `assets` folder to determine if the personality has a logo.
       - Sets the `avatar` field of the personality info based on the available logo file.
       - Appends the personality info to the list of personalities within the category.
     - Adds the list of personalities to the dictionary of the current category within the language.
-    - Adds the dictionary of categories to the dictionary of the current language.
   - Sends a response to the client containing the dictionary of available personalities.

 Events generated: